Kidney Stones and Water – The Correlation

 In fact, our bodies readily absorb organic minerals but not as readily as organic minerals that come from the water we drink.

 So if you’re concerned about not getting good minerals in other forms of water, you can take comfort in knowing that inorganic minerals contained in water usually pass through our body, or even worse, accumulate in our joints and other places, leading to kidney stones and other health problems.

-If you’re looking to make distilled water at home, we’ve put together the top 3 here in this post, but for more information, you can check out our buying guide of the top distilled water machines for 2018.
+If you’re looking to make distilled water at home, you can check out our buying guide of the top distilled water machines for 2018.

 But first things first, here is what you need to look out for when choosing a water distiller.

 In general, you don’t want to purchase a water distiller that has either tanks or chambers that are made from plastic, even if it is BPA free.

 The reason for this is because plastic surfaces do not clean as well as stainless steel or glass.
 It is always worth paying a little bit more for a distiller that is made from sterile materials.
 Otherwise, you’ll be defeating the purpose of consuming distilled water.

 Distillers convert liquid water into steam, that condenses back into the water again.
 This process can be slow at best, and some units are faster than others.
 While you’ll have to be patient, if having the distilled water available to you as quickly as possible is important to you, then make sure you watch the flow rate of the distiller you choose.

 Since water distillers have water and electrical components working in close proximity, poorly built models can break down in a short period of time.

 That is why you need to purchase a unit that comes with an extended warranty, which also implies the manufacturer is quite comfortable that the unit will last.
 They don’t issue warranties to lose money!